-Houston Vandalism Attorney
+Houston Vandalism Lawyer

 Vandalism is defined as the intentional or deliberate destruction or damaged to property, both private and public.
 Destruction can include graffiti, spray painting, breaking windows, smashing mailboxes, arson, and throwing eggs at cars or buildings.

 If you’ve been accused of vandalism, you could face some high fines and potentially a jail or prison sentence.
-Make sure you talk to one of our skilled Houston property crimes attorneys about your case as soon as possible.
+Make sure you talk to one of our skilled Houston vandalism attorneys about your case as soon as possible.
 The faster you contact us the more time we’ll have to investigate your case and mount a defense on your behalf.

 Get your case started by calling us at (713) 597-2221 or filling out our online form today.

-The punishments for being convicted of vandalism will depend on several factors.
+In Texas, the punishments for being convicted of vandalism will depend on several factors.
 The penalties will increase depending on if the offender has been previously convicted of a felony, caused death or serious bodily injury while committing the offense, and / or used a weapon while they committed or attempted to commit the offense.
 Vandalism is typically a Class C misdemeanor.

 Contact us at (713) 597-2221 or fill out our online form to schedule a free case consultation today.